Holy Spirit Advantage Prophetic Ministries

 the master of our lives.
 The word kyrios was used as the equivalent of Yahweh in the ancient Greek translation of the

 Old Testament.
-If is so used in reply to: the New Testament, too.
+If is so used In reply to: the New Testament, too.
 Thus, Jesus Christ is identified with Yahweh in the

 use of kryios (“Lord”).
-Jesus the Christ is God (Matt.
-21: 21; John 14:7-11).
+Jesus the Christ is Yahweh; or God (Matt.21:21; John 14:7-11).

 ________________________________________________________________________________________________________

-Copyright © Reserved.
+Copyright (C) 1970-2008.
 Holy Spirit Advantage Prophetic Ministries, Inc.

 HSAPM.ORG